 Darwin’s views on God

-Darwin did not offer complex ideas on the relationship between science and religion in the manner that other great modern scientists such as Newton and Einstein did.
+Darwin did not offer complex ideas on the relationship between science and religion in the manner that many of the other great modern scientists did.
 Darwin indicated that a full understanding of the nature of creation was simply beyond human understanding.
 But nothing that is recorded in his published or private writing indicates that he ever considered himself to be an atheist, and as we shall see he explicitly rejected atheism at important junctures in his life.

-Darwin certainly rejected belief in a personal god who intervened in lives and answered prayers, as he felt unable to align himself with this position following the death of his young daughter.
+Darwin was not convinced of the existence of a god who intervened in lives and answered prayers, as he felt unable to align himself with this position following the death of his young daughter.
 In fact, it was the death of his daughter, and not his scientific discoveries and theory, which drove his agnostic attitude towards spirituality.
-This, you see, is the strange truth about Charles Darwin’s religious views: he appears to have been agnostic despite his theory of evolution, compelled to this conclusion by personal circumstances rather than because of his scientific theory.
+And this is the strange truth about Charles Darwin’s religious views: he appears to have been agnostic despite his theory of evolution, compelled to this conclusion by personal circumstances rather than because of his scientific theory.

-In fact his appreciation for the intricate nature of biology and ecosystems seems to have seeded a preference for a creator who designed the universe in some vague sense that we can never fully understand, but who did not influence the fairness or otherwise of what happened thereafter.
-The god that Darwin wrote about intermittently throughout his life was not a personal god, this god was more like the impersonal god of Eastern religions, who generated the universe in the beginning, and then simply left it to run its own course based on cause and effect.
+In fact his appreciation for the intricate nature of biology and ecosystems seems to have seeded a preference for a creator who designed the universe in some vague sense that we can never fully understand, though this creator did not influence the fairness or otherwise of what happened thereafter.
+The god that Darwin wrote about intermittently throughout his life was not a personal god, this god was more like the impersonal god of Western European philosophy, who generated the universe in the beginning, and then simply left it to run its own course based on cause and effect.

 Above: It was around ancient islands such as these during the voyage of the Beagle that Darwin developed deist ideas concerning firstly the possibility of creative design, and later of what is now termed "teleonomy", which remained with him to the end of his life.

-At the end of The Origins of Species, Darwin was wrote:
+At the end of The Origins of Species, Darwin wrote:

 “There is grandeur in this view of life, with its several powers, having been originally breathed by the Creator into a few forms or into one; and that, whilst this planet has gone cycling on according to the fixed law of gravity, from so simple a beginning endless forms most beautiful and most wonderful have been, and are being, evolved.”